Published: August 2020 | Updated: May 2023

 - Loss of Function

-From there, the affected tissue enters the subacute inflammation phase, which can last from 3 days up to four weeks, depending on the specific cause, the extent of tissue injury, as well as the horse’s immune system.
+From there, the affected tissue enters the subacute inflammation phase, which can last anywhere from another 3 days up to four weeks, depending on the specific cause, the extent of tissue injury, as well as the horse’s immune system.
 This is when the body works to clean out dead cells and also repair damaged cells to fully restore tissue health.

 If the body cannot move through the subacute phase on its own (or with the help of anti-inflammatory supplements/medications), T lymphocytes and plasma cells will migrate to the site of inflammation, tissue may begin degenerating, and fibrosis (development of fibrous connective tissue) will likely occur as chronic inflammation sets in.

-The Best Anti-Inflammatory for Horses: Alternatives to Bute
+The Best Anti-Inflammatory for Horses: Alternatives to NSAIDs

 With all the nasty side effects associated with NSAIDs, natural anti-inflammatories for horses are of interest to the progressive equine owner and manager.

 Another option that many people might not automatically think of when it comes to combatting inflammation is probiotics.
 Studies show that some types, such as Saccharomyces boulardii, can help manage inflammation due to their ability to down-regulate pro-inflammatory cytokines, the proteins that lead to activation of immune cells and production, as well as the release of further cytokines (which can cause what is known as a “cytokine storm”).

-Other beneficial bacteria found in probiotics can have an impact on inflammation as well, possibly reducing common biomarkers present with inflammation, including C-reactive protein (CRP) (2).
+Other beneficial bacteria found in probiotics can have an impact on inflammation as well, possibly reducing common biomarkers present with inflammation, including C-reactive protein (CRP).

 Likewise, joint inflammation (such as that occurring with equine osteoarthritis in many performance horses) is often connected to inflammation within the intestinal tract, which leads to increased intestinal permeability (leaky gut).
-As you many know from our previous posts, probiotics play a major role in solving this problem (2).
+As you may know from our previous posts, probiotics play a major role in solving this problem.